 Looking to join?

 All new players will be very welcome.
-To find out more, just email Bridget Cooper on email@example.com or come along on Thursday evenings in sports kit.
-To join please download the Ladies Membership Form.
+To find out more, just email Bridget Cooper on firstname.lastname@example.org or come along on Thursday evenings in sports kit.
+To join please download a Membership Form.

 Women’s hard ball cricket outdoor training is on Thursdays from 7-8pm with ECB level 2 qualified coaches Emma Boswell and John Patey running the sessions.

 Ladies Indoor Nets, in 2019, run from 5-6pm starting on February 10th and going through to April 14th.
 10 sessions in total.
 This is at the Lord Williams’s Lower School Sports Hall.
 Cost per session £3.